-How to Host Your Own Aperitivo at Home
+How to Host Your Own Italian Aperitivo Party at Home

 Traditionally, if you were going to host an aperitivo evening at home, you would invite friends round to mingle in the garden together.
-However, with the current circumstances, this may not be possible for you at the moment, and so I am writing these tips with that in mind.
+However, I understand that this may not be possible for everyone at the moment, and so I am writing these tips with that in mind.

-While not typical, I do think that having an aperitivo night is a great at home date night idea, and definitely one of the more interesting things to do during quarantine – not only is it fun researching all of the different foods (and cocktails!) that you can prepare, but laying the table with dozens of plates, putting on some relaxing music and spending hours talking, drinking and nibbling is quite possibly the perfect way to spend an evening.
+While not typical, I do think that having an aperitivo night is a great at home date night idea – not only is it fun researching all of the different foods (and cocktails!) that you can prepare, but laying the table with dozens of plates, putting on some relaxing music and spending hours talking, drinking and nibbling is quite possibly the perfect way to spend an evening.

 Step 1: Decide between an aperitivo and an apericena